-School/College: School of Agriculture & Environmental Science Degree(s) Offered: Master of Science Graduate Coordinator: Dr. Osei Yeboah Email: oyeboah@ncat.edu Phone: 336-285 -4727 Department Chair: Dr. Anthony Yeboah Email: yeboaha@ncat.edu Phone: 336-285-4827
+Graduate Coordinator: Osei Yeboah Email: oyeboah@ncat.edu Phone: 336-285 -4727 Phone: 336-285-4827

 The Master of Science in Agricultural and Environmental Systems - Agribusiness and Food Industry Management focuses on business applications that support the food and fiber industry.
 The overall mission of the program is to prepare students for successful post-baccalaureate work by developing and maintaining a program in partnership with industry that is the focal point of state agribusiness which includes the food, fiber and animal sub-sectors in North Carolina as well as the United States.